AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/grids-addon.md

 Let's unpack this line.
 As it usually happens with any DOM (Document Object Model), it's easier if read _backwards_—from the end to the beginning.
 We are appending the `rect` object to the `children` list of the `insertionParent` (which is "the _preferred parent_ to insert newly added content into") of the `context` (the "User's current selection context"), a property of the `editor` class.[^2]

 In other words, we're adding `rect` as a sibling of whatever happens to be active at the moment: this is what the `context.insertionParent.children` dance does.
 If you try to add `rect` while a shape nested inside a group is selected, then `rect` will also belong to that group.
-Please note that Adobe Express documents are based on data structures where instances are _appended_ to collections: you `append()` a color to a `fills` list and a rectangle to a container's `children` collection.[^3]
+Please note that Adobe Express documents are based on data structures where instances are _appended_ to collections: you `append()` a rectangle to a container's `children` collection.[^3]

 ![](images/grids-addon-shape.png)